Girls Gone Abroad.

 Michelle Le – I grew up in a small southern U.S. town and remember dreaming of the day I would be able to leave and go to one of those colorful liberal cities I would see on television.
 As an 80’s child, it wasn’t cool to be Asian or gay back then and downright dangerous if you accidentally walked into the wrong crowd so I lived vicariously through any show that depicted a different world and knew that I wanted to experience it.
 But as life has a way of doing things, it flipped my world upside down in my 20’s when I received a potentially fatal bill of health.
 Thankfully, I was able to overcome it and realized that all the excuses that had kept me from simply taking a vacation – money, responsibilities, time etc. – were all so futile and if seeing the world is what I wanted to do, then I’m going to do it.

-Currently, I’m a Program Manager at an international digital agency and have visited 29 countries, six continents and 300+ cities in the last handful of years.
+Currently, I’m a Program Manager at an international digital agency and have visited 29 (Michelle needs to update this!!) countries, six continents and 300+ cities in the last handful of years.
 I travel to eat new cuisines, learn about cultures and open my mind to global perspectives.
-I hope our experiences will invite you to create your own across this planet.
+I hope our experiences will encourage you to create your own across this planet.